Best Sun Shirts for Running of 2025

 Cons:

 When looking for a long-sleeve shirt that is lightweight enough to wear on hot days and provides ample sun protection, we couldn’t find anything better than the Janji Sunchaser 50 Hooded Long Sleeve.
-With a UPF 50 rating, meaning it only allows two percent of sun rays through, you can trust it to protect your skin.
+With a UPF 50 rating, meaning it only allows 2% of sun rays through, you can trust it to protect your skin.
 We were impressed with just how lightweight the polyester and Spandex blend was.
-Compared to all of the other sun shirts tested, the stretchy material felt coolest to the touch whenever we put it on.
+Compared to all the other sun shirts tested, the stretchy material felt coolest when we put it on.

 Janji is known for being an environmentally friendly company.
-They donate two percent of their profits to clean water projects worldwide and use recycled materials whenever possible, including for this shirt.
-The company also backs all of its clothing with a five-year guarantee, so you can trust it to last.
+It donates 2% of its profits to clean water projects worldwide and use recycled materials whenever possible, including for this shirt.
+The company also backs all of its clothing with a 5-year guarantee, so you can trust it to last.

 Materials: 84% recycled polyester, 14% Spandex | UPF Rating: 50 | Weight: 5.8 ounces (men’s medium)